5 Essential Qualities You Need To Start & Run A Successful Business!

 Though similar to patience, persistence is slightly different.
 Patience involves waiting for your product or idea to take off and be recognised.
 Persistence is more about keeping the work ethic and enthusiasm for your idea, when others around you reject it or just don’t seem to see it.
 Persistence is vital in the early days of any business.
 In these early days or even years, you probably won’t see a decent financial reward for all the effort you’re putting in.
 This might be because you’re spending a large amount of time or money marketing the business, investing in machinery or vehicles, repaying start up capital or just paying the business rates, all whilst your client base is not as big as you’d like or need it to be!
 You’ll need a lot of persistence to carry on with your venture during these tough early years.

 If you want to start and run a successful business, you have to be prepared to go out there and make it happen!
-This might involve leaflet drops, putting up posters, attending networking or trade events, gaining the necessary qualifications or trade memberships or even just knocking on doors.
+This might involve investing in money management software, leaflet drops, putting up posters, attending networking or trade events, gaining the necessary qualifications or trade memberships or even just knocking on doors.
 There are so many things you need to do in order to get a business off the ground, nobody else is going to do it for you.
 You have to be proactive, go out there and ask for the business!
 Once you’ve established your business you’ll find that opportunities will come your way without you having to ask but this is rarely the case when you’re business is in its early days.

 Most businesses are built on a personality.
 Sometimes they outgrow the personality, but initially it’s you that will have to sell your business to others.
 This is why entrepreneurs are often outgoing, at times eccentric people.
 It’s often said that you either have charisma or you don’t.
 While I think there is truth in this statement, I also feel that many people’s charisma, personality and confidence have been overshadowed by events they’ve had to face in life.
 I’ve seen many people come out of their shell when they push themselves out of their comfort zone, discovering a side to themselves they never knew existed.
 If you want to start a business be prepared to push yourself out of your comfort zone and allow your personality to shine through.